lynth29/e-commerce-sites-scraping/README.md

 2. [VinMart](https://vinmart.com/)

 ### _Note_:
-`credentials.json` is associated with my email address so please use your own credentials to be able to upload the file to your Google Drive.
+`credentials.json` is associated with personal email address so please use your own credentials to be able to upload the file to your Google Drive.

 1. Enable **Google Drive API** in Google Cloud Console.
 2. Go to **Credentials** to create your own credentials.